jjdelorme/EventsSample/README.md

 ## Known Issues

-* Use the `proxy` field in `package.json` to workaround [CORS issues](https://create-react-app.dev/docs/proxying-api-requests-in-development/) when using the development server for react.
+* Use the `proxy` field in `package.json` to workaround [CORS issues](https://create-react-app.dev/docs/proxying-api-requests-in-development/) when using the *development server for react* (`npm start`).

-* You can not use ASP.NET 6 hot reloading with signalR.
-You also cannot use a development server proxy with signalR.
+* HOWEVER, you cannot use a *development server* proxy with signalR, which means that notifications will not work when running through the development server locally.
+To test end-to-end locally, run `npm run build` in the `web` directory and then run the api with `dotnet run` in the `api` directory for the ASP.NET server to serve static content instead of the development server.

-1. Follow the previous [instructions](https://cloud.google.com/dotnet/docs/setup) to setup your local development machine.
-Make sure to download a JSON key and save in the root directory of this project as `key.json`.
+* Also note that you cannot use ASP.NET 6 hot reloading (`dotnet watch`) with signalR.

 ## Building and running in a container locally